Torpedo Run: Cast

+Release

+The film had its premiere on October 23, 1958, for Navy and government officials at the Loew's Capitol theatre in Washington D.C.

 Reception

+Critical

 Bosley Crowther of The New York Times was unimpressed, writing, "Stereotypes of pig-boat [submarine] fighting that were stale in Destination Tokyo are played and replayed in this picture as if they were freshly inspired. ... it is also played in a highly hackneyed fashion and often faked with preposterous miniatures."

+Box office

 According to MGM records, the film made $1,145,000 in the U.S. and Canada and $1,435,000 elsewhere, resulting in a loss of $195,000.

 Home media

 The film has been released on VHS and DVD, the latter in Warner's Archive Collection.